 The individual recipes are bright and fresh and usually low effort.
 There’s an excellent “guacamole” recipe, which is served on pita squares.
 I’ve used quotation marks because the inclusion of cream cheese means this is more of an avocado sauce than a true guacamole, but a dish need not be authentic to be delicious.
 There’s a sweet and citrusy tropical chicken salad, paired with strawberry daiquiris and sweet breakfast breads.
 And one of my favorites is Eggs Annapolis, which is similar to an Eggs Benedict, but with crab meat and Swiss cheese. (no need to make a tricky Hollandaise).
 A variant of Lemon-Blueberry Bars from Cookie Cookbook appears, paired with a Sausage Spinach Bread and Sangria.
 There’s also a version of Chipped Beef on Toast, with a Worchestershire-seasoned white sauce and served on rye.

-The recipe, though, that I enjoy most in Breakfast & Brunch is Cheesy Olive English Muffins.
-In the book it’s paired with an Oyster and Bacon Omelet, melon balls, and an Apricot Upside-Down Cake, but it’s perfectly satisfying on its own.
-It’s not the tastiest or most sophisticated recipe in the book, but it captures everything I love about Breakfast & Brunch and encapsulates Ms. Childress’ approach to cooking.
+Cheesy Olive English Muffins is my favorite quick and easy recipe from the Breakfast & Brunch cookbook in the Country Kitchen collection.
+Like all recipes in this cookbook it is included as part of a multi-course brunch menu.
+It is recommended as a starter to accompany an Oyster and Bacon Omelet, melon balls, and Apricot Upside-Down Cake, but it’s perfectly satisfying on its own.
+It’s far from the most sophisticated recipe in the book, but it captures everything I love about Breakfast & Brunch and encapsulates Ms. Childress’ approach to cooking.

-The recipe is straightforward – it’s a simple white sauce with cheddar and olives served over English muffins, essentially a simple breakfast sandwich.
-The pimento olives are a charmingly retro inclusion, but they add a meatiness that obviates the need for ham or – dare I say – bacon.
+The recipe is straightforward – it’s a simple white sauce with cheddar and olives served over English muffins.
+It belongs in the same family as a Welsh Rarebit, or even the infamous S.O.S.
+Chipped Beef on Toast.
+Using a good quality cheddar cheese makes quite a difference, and the pimento olives add a meatiness that obviates the need for ham or bacon.
 The final broil makes for a pleasing presentation and the comfort of a little bit of browned cheddar cheese.